-Client Social Media Reports for Personal Injury and Disability Lawyers
+Client Social Media Discovery for Plaintiff Personal Injury and Disability Attorneys

-Today, you’re getting a letter from opposing counsel telling you not to get rid of your client’s social media accounts and posts.
+Today, you’re getting a letter from defense counsel telling you to preserve your client’s social media accounts and posts.
 When you agree to preserve this information, should you not know what your client has posted?
-Has a personal injury and disability lawyer’s understanding of social media evidence become a standard of care?
+Has a personal injury and disability attorney’s understanding of social media evidence become a standard of care?

 Your Clients are Damaging their Files

-Examples of plaintiff lawsuits against insurers and others being dismissed because of irresponsible social media activity by clients are rampant.
-Lawyers need to understand their client’s social media habits and the risks posed by the information they share on their accounts.
-To do this, lawyers need sophisticated tools to fight back and protect their files.
+Examples of plaintiff lawsuits against insurers and others being dismissed because of client social media activity are rampant.
+Attorneys need to understand their client’s social media habits and the risks posed by the information they share on their accounts.
+To do this, attorneys need sophisticated tools to fight back and protect their files.

 Protect the Value of Your File

 Painting a picture of your clients’ life before their injury or illness is instrumental in maximizing the value of their claim.
-By using pre-date-of-loss social history, you can build a compelling report in minutes that can help increase the value of their settlement.
+Pre-date-of-loss social content is an often overlooked goldmine that helps you identify gaps in their history that can increase the value of their settlement.

-By the time you meet your clients for the first time, the damage may have already been done.
-Quickly run a report of their social accounts to assess if they are indeed a file you want to invest in.
+By the time you meet your clients for the first time, unintended damage may have already been done.
+Quickly run a report of their social accounts to assess the risk to potential settlement values.

-Law clerks and paralegals can spend several hours every week scouring through client social media accounts and manually cutting and pasting posts to compile reports.
+Paralegals, law clerks, legal assistants, case managers, and legal operations staff can spend several hours every week scouring through client social media accounts and manually cutting and pasting posts to compile reports.
 Instead, posts from various platforms are fed into one dashboard for easy viewing and professional reports can be instantly generated.

 For many clients suffering from an injury or illness, social media is a rare outlet.
 What they post may seem innocent to them but can easily be misrepresented by the opposing side and misinterpreted by a judge or jury.
-Our data shows that lawyers who implement Private Footprint see a massive decrease or complete stop to client social media activity.
+Our data shows that attorneys who implement Private Footprint see an 85%+ decrease in potentially problematic client social media activity.

 As more case law emerges confirming the detrimental effect that social media usage can have on client settlements values, lawyers can no longer ignore their client’s social media history and ongoing activities.
 Read examples of case law.